SayanX90/spotify-react.js/README.md

 🎶 Mood-based music recommendations using text and audio input.
 ▶️ Interactive player with play/pause and playlist controls.
 📱 Fully responsive design using Tailwind CSS.
+🌐 Offline mode for music playback in low-connectivity areas.
+🎵 Voice-activated search and playlist creation.

 💻 Tech Stack
 React.js